wasabi315/LkProver/README.md

 # LkProver
-An Automated LK deduction.
-Emits a latex snippet of `bussproof`'s `prooftree`.
+An automated LK deduction.
+The resulting proof is emitted as a Latex snippet that use [`bussproofs`](https://www.logicmatters.net/resources/pdfs/latex/BussGuide2.pdf).

 ## Example
 ```sh